-AXIS Specialty London is regulated by the Central Bank and the PRA and is regulated by the Financial Conduct Authority ("FCA") in respect of the conduct of the United Kingdom business.
+AXIS Specialty London is regulated by the Central Bank and the PRA and is regulated by the FCA in respect of the conduct of the United Kingdom business.

-The Belgium branch is regulated by the Central Bank of Ireland, and by the National Bank of Belgium.
+The Belgium branch is regulated by the Central Bank of Ireland, and by the National Bank of Belgium for conduct of business rules.